maidsafe/rfcs/text/0046-new-auth-flow/containers.md

 }
 ```

-The `DataId` should point to another container following the same convention as its parents or to a serialised file struct as described before.
+The `DataIdentifier` should point to another container following the same convention as its parents or to a serialised file struct as described before.

 ### Hierarchy File-System Emulation